msrasys/nnscaler/docs/parallel_module.md

 - module_fn (Optional[Callable[[], torch.nn.Module]]): the function to create the module.
 Will use `__init__` if it is None.
 This parameter is only used when `module_or_module_class` is a module class.

+- broadcast_strategy (Union[str, BroadcastGenFilesStrategy]): the broadcast strategy for new generated files.

 Note:

 1. This function can be used to convert both module object and module class to cube module or cube module class.